dlu-ch/dlb/doc/ex_tool.rst

 .. class:: Tool.Output.RegularFile(cls=dlb.fs.Path)

-   Constructs a dependency role for regular files in the :term`managed tree`, identified by their paths.
+   Constructs a dependency role for regular files in the :term:`managed tree`, identified by their paths.

    If a path is relative, is it treated as relative to :attr:`dlb.ex.Context.root_path <dlb.ex.context.Context.root_path>`,